Nicolás Martínez (footballer, born 1987): Loan to Apollon Limassol

-On 31 August 2017, he signed a year contract for Cypriot First Division club Apollon Limassol on a long season loan from Olympiakos.
+On 31 August 2017, he signed a year contract for Cypriot First Division club Apollon Limassol on a long season loan from Olympiacos.

 On 18 September 2017, he scored his first goal with the club in a 4–2 home win game against Ermis Aradippou.

 Aris

 On 27 August 2018, newly promoted Aris has taken out-of-favour Argentinian midfielder Martinez as a free transfer from Olympiacos by signing a year contract for an undisclosed fee.
 Martinez is surplus to the requirements of the club, and travels to Thessaloniki to strength Aris’ deepening roster.
 His first goal came in a disappointing 4–1 away loss against Olympiacos, on 10 March 2019.
 On 31 March 2019, he came in as a substitute and scored in the dying minutes of the game, sealing a 3–1 home win against OFI.
 On 21 April 2019, he scored with a tap-in in a 2–1 away win against Panetolikos, but he didn't celebrate as a token of appreciation for his old club.